khamenkhai/ShanShan-ScreenShots/README.md

-# SHANSHAN Mala Xiang Guo 🍲💻
+# SHANSHAN Mala Mao Chai 🍲💻

-A custom-built Point of Sale (POS) application tailored for a Shan Shan Mala Xiang Guo restaurant in Yangon.
+A custom-built Point of Sale (POS) application tailored for a Shan Shan Mala Mao Chai restaurant in Yangon.
 This system is optimized for dine-in and takeaway experiences, providing an efficient order workflow for restaurant staff.
 Built with a sleek UI, multi-language support, and dynamic theming!

 ---